 In 1860, Daniel Chase, brother of NECCO founder Oliver Chase, invented a process to print messages on candies.
-Originally, the candies were “cockles” — small, crisp, scallop shell-shaped candy wrapped in colored paper with printed sayings.
+Originally, the candies were “cockles” — small, crisp, scallop shell-shaped candies wrapped in colored paper with printed sayings.
 However, Sweet Hearts, which was the name used for candies with mottos inscribed directly on them, weren’t invented until 1900.
 Before then, the candy was cut into other fun shapes like horseshoes and baseballs.
 This allowed for longer sayings, such as “How long shall I have to wait?
-Pray be considerate” and enabled would-be lovers to send messages to each other.
+Pray be considerate.” and enabled would-be lovers to send messages to each other.

 As time went on, the sayings became shorter and more to the point, and the familiar heart shape was also produced.
 Every year, new sayings are added, with messages ranging from the traditional “be mine” to the more modern “tweet me” and emojis.

 Today, conversation hearts are one of the most popular Valentine’s Day candies.
-People all over the country love to give them to their valentines and they are especially popular with school children.
+People all over the country love to give them to their valentines, and they are especially popular with school children.

 How are conversation hearts made?

 It takes a combination of machines and skilled candy makers to produce conversation hearts.
 Many of the machines used to make conversation hearts are the original machines or exact replicas.